meteor/meteor/content/deployment.md

 Environment vars are used to set process specific things, which could conceivably change for different instances of your application's processes.
 For instance, you can set a different `KADIRA_OPTIONS_HOSTNAME` for each process to ensure that [kadira](#kadira) logs timings with useful hostnames.

-A final note on storing these settings: As noted in the {% link_to 'security' 'Security Article' %}, it's not a good idea to store settings in your code repository, instead a more secure place is preferred.
+A final note on storing these settings: As noted in the [Security Article](security.html#api-keys), it's not a good idea to store settings in your code repository, instead a more secure place is preferred.

 <h2 id="other-considerations">Other considerations</h2>